Implementation Details

 The editables project implements an import hook that redirects the import of a package to a filesystem location specifically designated as where that package’s code is located.
 By using this import hook, it is possible to exercise precise control over what is exposed to Python.
 For details of how the hook works, readers should investigate the source of the editables.redirector module, part of the editables package.

-The second issue (the need for runtime support) is more of an inconvenience than a major problem.
+One downside of this approach is that editable projects using the import hook will have an additional runtime dependency.
 Because the implementation of the import hook is non-trivial, it should be shared between all editable installs, to avoid conflicts between import hooks, and performance issues from having unnecessary numbers of identical hooks running.
 As a consequence, projects installed in this manner will have a runtime dependency on the hook implementation (currently distributed as part of editables, although it could be split out into an independent project).
+This is not likely to be a significant problem in practice, as the dependency is not needed in a production (non-editable) install.

 The editables project uses the following file names when building an editable wheel.
 These should be considered reserved.
 While backends would not normally add extra files to wheels generated using this library, they are allowed to do so, as long as those files don’t use any of the reserved names.